ADVICE FOR STUDENTS, STAFF AND THE COMMUNITY REGARDING AIM AND COVID-19

 It is critical that members of the AIM community remain as safe as possible, while ensuring minimal disruption to teaching and learning activities.

-To see AIM’s COVID health and safety protocols, please click here.
+Students can login to see AIM’s COVID health and safety protocols here.

 It is important that all AIM students monitor their AIM student emails regularly for important updates and adjustments.